TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 Installation And Deployment
 ---------------------------

 Composer should only ever be used to install TYPO3 on a local or development environment.
-By not using Composer in a live environment, the need to install dependencies are completely removed - reducing potential vectors for attack.
+By **not using Composer** in a live environment there will be no need for installing dependencies - reducing potential vectors for attack.

-Once an installation is ready to go "live", it should then be moved or "deployed" to the live environment instead.
+Once an installation is ready to go "live", it should then be copied or "deployed" to the live environment instead.

 Pre-installation Checklist
 --------------------------